Cosmicism: Cosmic indifferentism

-Though cosmicism appears deeply pessimistic, H.P.
-Lovecraft thought of himself as neither a pessimist nor an optimist but rather a "scientific" or "cosmic" indifferentist, a theme expressed in his fiction.
+Though cosmicism seems pessimistic, Lovecraft thought of himself as neither a pessimist nor an optimist but rather a "scientific" or "cosmic" indifferentist, a theme expressed in his fiction.
 In Lovecraft's work, human beings are often subject to powerful beings and other cosmic forces, but these forces are not so much malevolent as they are indifferent toward humanity.
 This indifference is an important theme in cosmicism.
 The noted Lovecraft scholar S. T. Joshi asserts that "Lovecraft constantly engaged in (more or less) genial debates on religion with several colleagues, notably the pious writer and teacher Maurice W. Moe.
-Lovecraft was a strong and antireligious atheist; he considered religion not merely false but dangerous to social and political progress."
+Lovecraft made no bones about being a complete atheist, and he considered religion not merely false but dangerous to social and political progress."
 As such, Lovecraft's cosmicism is not religious at all, but rather a version of his mechanistic materialism.
 Lovecraft thus embraced a philosophy of cosmic indifferentism.
-He believed in a meaningless, mechanical, and uncaring universe that human beings, with their naturally limited faculties, could never fully understand.
-His viewpoint made no allowance for religious beliefs which could not be supported scientifically.
+He believed in a meaningless, mechanical, and uncaring universe that human beings, with their naturally limited faculties, could never understand completely.
+His personal beliefs made no allowance for religious claims which could not be evidenced scientifically.
 The incomprehensible, cosmic forces of his tales have as little regard for humanity as humans have for insects.

-Though personally irreligious, Lovecraft used various gods in his stories, particularly the Cthulhu-related tales, to expound cosmicism.
+Though irreligious personally, Lovecraft used various gods as characters in his stories, particularly the Cthulhu-related tales, to expound cosmicism.
 However, Lovecraft never conceived of them as supernatural, but extraterrestrials who understand and obey a set of natural laws which to human understanding seem magical.
 These beings (the Great Old Ones, Outer Gods and others) – though dangerous to humankind – are portrayed as neither good nor evil, and human notions of morality have no significance for these beings.
 Indeed, they exist in cosmic realms beyond human understanding.
 As a symbol, this is representative of the kind of universe that Lovecraft believed in.
-Though some of these beings have – and in some cases create – cults to honor them, to the vast majority of these beings the human race is so insignificant that they aren't given any consideration whatsoever.
+Though some of these beings have – and in some cases create – cults to honor them, to the vast majority of these beings the human race is so insignificant that they are not given any consideration whatsoever.